Arthur Stanley Brown: Sexual assaults

 According to Hester's older sister Milly, Hester had confided in her that she was afraid of Brown, reporting that she had caught him molesting a child and had tried to prevent him from being alone with other children.
 Milly once said that Hester had told her: "He doesn't just like big girls – he likes little girls too".
 Hester once gave a female relative the "prized" lacework she had inherited from her mother, saying that she did not want "[Brown's] next lady love to get it".
 When asked whom she meant, Hester identified her sister, Charlotte.

-In 1982, another of Hester's sisters told her parents that Brown had molested her while a small girl.
+In 1982, another of Hester's sisters told her parents that Brown had molested her with a small girl.
 After this, many more of the Andersen extended family came forward to say they also had been molested and shown pictures of dead women in a secret room at his home.
 Following legal advice that taking the matter to court could be traumatic for the victims, the incidents were kept a family secret.
 However, as an entry in relative Christine Millier's diary, dated 23 January 1991, and produced at Brown's trial in 1999, reads: "Kids and I went for walk to Strand.
 Arthur Brown drove by and the kids called him "rock spider", shouting it out.
 Eventually they told me what a rock spider was".
 "Rock Spider" is a slang prison term for a child molester.